kedro-org/kedro/docs/source/starters/new_project_tools.md

 ## `kedro new --config=`

-You can also supply values to `kedro new` by providing a YML configuration file to your `kedro new` command.
+As an alternative to the interactive project creation workflow, you can also supply values to `kedro new` by providing a YML configuration file to your `kedro new` command.
 Consider the following file:

 ```yaml
 # config.yml